plasma-group/pigi/packages/docs/src/spec/src/05-client-architecture/sync-manager.rst

 ***********
 Description
 ***********
-``SyncManager`` runs in the background and automatically synchronizes the client's state with the operator's state.
-It watches for new block submissions and queries the operator for any relevant state updates.
+``SyncManager`` runs in the background and automatically synchronizes the client's state with the aggregator's state.
+It watches for new block submissions and queries the aggregator for any relevant state updates.

 -------------------------------------------------------------------------------